Donald Campbell: Land speed record attempt

 It was after the Lake Mead water speed record success in 1955 that the seeds of Campbell's ambition to hold the land speed record as well were planted.
-The following year, the serious planning was under way — to build a car to break the land speed record, which then stood at 394 mph set by John Cobb in 1947.
+The following year, the serious planning was under way – to build a car to break the land speed record, which then stood at 394 mph set by John Cobb in 1947.
 The Norris brothers designed Bluebird-Proteus CN7 with 500 mph in mind.

-The brothers were even more enthusiastic about the car than the boat and like all of his projects, Campbell wanted Bluebird CN7, to be the best of its type, a showcase of British engineering skills.
 The British motor industry, in the guise of Dunlop, BP, Smiths Industries, Lucas Automotive, Rubery Owen as well as many others, became heavily involved in the project to build the most advanced car the world had yet seen.
 CN7 was powered by a specially modified Bristol-Siddeley Proteus free-turbine engine of 4450 shp driving all four wheels.
 Bluebird CN7 was designed to achieve 475–500 mph and was completed by the spring of 1960.

 Following low-speed tests conducted at the Goodwood motor racing circuit in Sussex, in July, the CN7 was taken to the Bonneville Salt Flats in Utah, United States, scene of his father's last land speed record triumph, some 25 years earlier in September 1935.
 The trials initially went well, and various adjustments were made to the car.
 On the sixth run in CN7, Campbell lost control at over 360 mph and crashed.
 It was the car's tremendous structural integrity that saved his life.
 He was hospitalised with a fractured skull and a burst eardrum, as well as minor cuts and bruises, but CN7 was a write-off.
 Almost immediately, Campbell announced he was determined to have another go.
 Sir Alfred Owen, whose Rubery Owen industrial group had built CN7, offered to rebuild it for him.
 That single decision was to have a profound influence on the rest of Campbell's life.
-His original plan had been to break the land speed record at over 400 mph in 1960, return to Bonneville the following year to really bump up the speed to something near to 500 mph, get his seventh water speed record with K7 and then retire, as undisputed champion of speed and perhaps just as important, secure in the knowledge that he was worthy of his father's legacy.
+His original plan had been to break the land speed record at over 400 mph in 1960, return to Bonneville the following year to really bump up the speed to something near to 500 mph, get his seventh water speed record with K7 and then retire.